Skip to content

 9. Know What to Do After Landing

 The first few weeks after arrival involve important registrations and formalities.
-Missing deadlines can cause legal issues, especially in European countries.
+In particular, missing deadlines can cause legal issues — especially in European countries.
+So, make sure you know the steps before you land.

 • Register with local authorities if required

-• Apply for student ID and travel cards
+• Apply for your student ID and travel card

 • Attend all orientation sessions